5 Things That Put You at Risk for Venous Stasis Dermatitis

 Treatments for venous stasis dermatitis

-At Dallas Vein Institute and Texas Vascular Institute, we offer several treatments to eliminate your diseased veins.
+At Texas Vascular Institute, we offer several treatments to eliminate your diseased veins.
 These include:

 VenaSeal™